 The project team will share data with other researchers who also hold botanical data for Acre in order to expand their data sets.
 This will permit increased statistical power in hypothesis testing and open opportunities for additional collaborative publications.
 They will also deposit botanical specimens in regional herbaria, thereby increasing their importance as botanical collections and supporting taxonomic work in a region with many understudied species.
 Finally, their data dissemination plan seeks to take advantage of relationships among local communities by passing findings from their botanical plots to multiple communities and thereby expanding the reach of knowledge exchange.
 The planned capacity building efforts on the project highlight participatory methods to train community members in forest monitoring.
 This makes trainees capacity multipliers, since they can in turn implement the same participatory approaches to train other community members, thus increasing the project’s impact.

 Summary of Recent Activities

-Activities performed by the project team can be viewed online via SOS Amazonia website at http://sosamazonia.org.br/conteudo/2016/10/19/capacitar-para-manter-a-floresta-em-pe/
+.
+In addition, activities performed by the project team are also presented on the SOS Amazonia website at http://sosamazonia.org.br/conteudo/2016/10/19/capacitar-para-manter-a-floresta-em-pe/